slaclab/pydm-tutorial/docs/source/action/intro_designer.rst

 To make a new PyDM display, go to File->New..., then choose to build a new Widget.

 .. note::
-    All PyDM displays must have a Widget for the base - if you try to use MainWindow, your display will not work properly.
+    All PyDM displays must have a Widget for the base - if you try to make one using a MainWindow, your display will not work properly.

 .. figure:: /_static/action/new_widget.png
    :scale: 100 %